fleinze/Zigbee2Tasmoticz/README.md

 # Zigbee2Tasmoticz

+## Important

+This is the new default branch.
+It is now based on the extended Domoticz Python framework (DomoticzEx).
+If you change from an legacy branch you need to recreate all devices.

+## Introduction

 Zigbee2Tasmoticz is a Domoticz plugin designed to integrate Zigbee devices managed by [Zigbee2Tasmota](https://tasmota.github.io/docs/Zigbee/) into the Domoticz home automation system.
 This plugin is a fork of the original [Tasmoticz](https://github.com/foba-1/Tasmoticz) plugin, tailored specifically for Zigbee2Tasmota integration.

 ## Features